U Remind Me: Background

-"U Remind Me" was written by Edmund "Eddie Hustle" Clement and his sister Anita McCloud and planned to be recorded by Clement's Hustle Child at one time or another.
+"U Remind Me" was originally produced by Edmund "Eddie Hustle" Clement, co-written by his sister Anita McCloud and planned to be recorded by Clement's Hustle Child at one time or another.
 When his manager Mark Pitts, then vice president of A&R at Arista Records, began shopping their demo of the song, it fell into the hand of L.A.
 Reid who thought it would be an excellent song for Usher's third studio album.
 While Clement acknowledged that it was "tough to let the song go," Reid guaranteed them the song would be selected as the album's first single from 8701, and sent the track to Jimmy Jam & Terry Lewis to revamp parts of it.
 In an interview with MTV News, Jimmy Jam commented: "It wound up being the perfect song for Usher.
 The beat and all that was already cool.
 All we did was try to bring the vocal up to par.
 I wanted people to hear Usher sing and go, 'This boy can sing.
 He's a singer.'
 We already know he can dance, and he's got the style and that whole thing.
 But I want people to just go, 'He can sing'."